 How much does roof replacement cost in Wisconsin?

-A typical Wisconsin asphalt shingle roof replacement often falls around $18,000-$35,000 in 2026.
-Simpler roofs can be lower.
-Larger, steeper, or more complex asphalt roofs can exceed $30,000-$60,000.
-Residential standing-seam metal roofs often cost more.
+Many straightforward Wisconsin asphalt shingle replacements fall around $14,000-$32,000 in 2026.
+Smaller or simpler roofs can be lower.
+Larger, steeper, older, or more complex asphalt roofs can exceed that.
+Standing-seam metal roofs usually cost more.

 Is the JLC Cost vs. Value roof number a quote?